goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

   \RightLabel{$(j \in \underline{n})$}
   \UnaryInfC{$\Gamma \Vdash Y_\sigma : (\taui \leadsto \tau_1 \cap\hdots\cap \taui \leadsto \tau_i) \leadsto \tau_j$}
   \DisplayProof
-  \vskip 1.5em
 \end{center}
 </div>

-This is the initial definition, used as a basis for the mechanization, discussed in \cref{chap:itypes}.
-Due to different obstacles in the formalization of the subject invariance proofs, this definition, along with the definition of intersection types was amended several times.
-The reasons for these changes are documented in \cref{chap:itypes}.
 The definition above also assumes that the context $\Gamma$ is _well-formed_:

 <div class="Definition" head="Well-formed intersection-type context">